-Of course, EPPP scores are only one measure of clinical training, and the use of average EPPP scores as an index of graduate program quality does not take into account pre-existing differences in student training and test-taking ability.
-Nonetheless, EPPP scores provide one useful way to objectively assess clinical training.
-According to the report cited above, high EPPP scores are associated with larger faculty-to-student ratios, smaller-sized clinical programs, and traditional Ph.D. programs rather than Psy.D. or Ed.D. programs.
+Of course, EPPP scores are only one measure of clinical training, and their use as an index of program quality does not take into account pre-existing differences in student training and test-taking ability.
+Nonetheless, EPPP scores provide one means of assessing clinical training.
+For example, high EPPP scores are associated with larger faculty-to-student ratios, smaller clinical programs, and traditional Ph.D. programs rather than Psy.D. or Ed.D. programs (to learn more, contact the Association of State and Provincial Psychology Boards).

 Note to Students: The rankings below should be considered no more than a rough approximation.
 You would be well advised to consult as many faculty members as possible for feedback on your top school choices before applying to graduate school.
 Admission to graduate school is competitive, so apply to as many schools as possible; have your friends, family, and academic advisors look over your application materials; and if you receive letters of rejection, don't lose your sense of humor!